jonilsenGithub/MSc_project/README.md

 ## Folders and files explained

 ### unused_attempts:
 Contains 3 models attempted.
 However, due to various reasons specified in dissertation paper, paragraph VIII, they could not be deployed.
+These have not been commented as they are not a part of the complete project, but only included to show the extent to which they have required time consumption.

 ### models:
 #### euclidean_distance.ipynb: